IT0506-HSC-A.03 Privileged Account Management

 Practice

-2. Individuals with privileged access must not abuse their access capability and strictly respect their functional access authority limits, respect the rights of the system users, respect the integrity of the systems and related physical resources, and comply with any relevant laws or regulations.
-Individuals also have an obligation to familiarize themselves regarding any procedures, business practices, and operational guidelines pertaining to the activities of their local department.
+2. Individuals with privileged access must not abuse their access capability and must strictly respect their functional access authority limits, respect the rights of the system users, respect the integrity of the systems and related physical resources, and comply with any relevant laws or regulations.
+Individuals also are obligated to familiarize themselves with any procedures, business practices, and operational guidelines about the activities of their local department.
 In particular, the privacy of information holds important implications for computer system administration at UTHSC.
-Individuals with privileged access must comply with applicable policies, laws, regulations, precedents, and procedures, while pursuing appropriate actions to provide high-quality, timely, reliable, computing services.
+Individuals with privileged access must comply with applicable policies, laws, regulations, precedents, and procedures while pursuing appropriate actions to provide high-quality, timely, reliable computing services.

 3. The CISO will maintain the responsibilities of governance, oversight, and monitoring of the Privileged Account Management process